 If your case is eligible, you are offered the opportunity to participate in a 2-4 hour community-based program run by an independent nonprofit organization.

 When you complete programming, the District Attorney's Office in the borough where you were arrested will decline to prosecute your case.
 You will not need to go to court for that case, you will not get a criminal record for that case and your arrest record for that case will be sealed.

 If you do not complete Project Reset or Project Reset+, you must appear in court on the date indicated on your DAT paperwork.

 Programming is provided by independent non-profit organizations.
 In Manhattan there are three program providers: The Osborne Association, Young New Yorkers, and the Midtown Community Court.
 In the Bronx, Project Reset is offered through Bronx Community Solutions.
-In Brooklyn, programming is run by Brooklyn Justice Initiatives.
+In Staten Island, Project Reset is offered through Staten Island Justice Center.
+In Brooklyn, Project Reset is offered through Brooklyn Justice Initiatives.
+In Queens, Project Reset is offered through Queens Community Justice Center.
 Curricula may include restorative discussions, classes with local artists, or individual and group counseling sessions.
-Programming lasts 2-4 hours and can be completed in one day.
+Programming lasts 2-4 hours.

 The location, program provider, and type of programming vary by borough.
 Please see Reset by Borough to learn more.